-This is a selection of Byron Davies's votes.
+A selection of Byron Davies's votes

-Consistently voted for a reduction in spending on welfare benefits Show votes
+Almost always voted for a reduction in spending on welfare benefits Show votes

 We have lots more plain English analysis of Byron Davies’s voting record on issues like health, welfare, taxation and more.
 Visit Byron Davies’s full vote analysis page for more.

 Record employment, the national living wage, strong national defences and keeping our promises on Europe—these are just some of the achievements that we can be proud that this Government have delivered.
 Does my right hon.
 Friend agree that only a vote for strong and stable Conservative leadership in the national interest on 8 June will continue to deliver on the economy, defence and a...